 Resilience through diversification: lessons learned from MOVE America

 In particular, the roundtable that Arity hosted alongside movmi generated discussions we’ll continue to explore.
-Through an interactive discussion on how COVID trends to-date mean opportunities across shared mobility, the gig economy, and delivery services, we identified the top 6 ways that mobility is changing – the changes that services need to adopt for resilience in the future.
+Through an interactive discussion on how COVID-19 trends to-date mean opportunities across sharing economy, the gig economy, and delivery services, we identified the top 6 ways that mobility is changing – the changes that services need to adopt for resilience in the future.

 - On-demand.
 Technology improvements will allow people to access anything from anywhere.